Guide to getting an associate degree in education

 Accreditation refers to a degree meeting national academic standards and being officially designated as such.
 Enrolling in an accredited program qualifies students for federal financial aid and future licensure, while also assuring future employers that graduates have the skills and training needed to practice with their degree.

 Look for schools with regional accreditation recognized by the U.S. Department of Education and approved by the relevant state board of education.
-Other accrediting bodies for teacher preparation programs include the Council for the Accreditation of Educator Preparation (CAEP), the Teacher Education Accreditation Council (TEAC), and the American Association of Colleges for Teacher Education (AACTE).
+Other accrediting bodies for teacher preparation programs include:

 Even if your initial plan is to work in a private school setting and you do not think you will pursue a bachelor of education and full teaching license, attending an accredited school ensures you leave the door open for changing your mind in the future.